funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`results.txt`

-    **Description:** Set the default filename of the file which will save the formated copy of the public suffix database.
+    **Description:** Set the default filename of the file which will save the formatted copy of the public suffix database.

 :code:`outputs[default_files][public_suffix]`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^